cloudflare/workers-sdk/packages/chrome-devtools-patches/README.md

 Deployments are managed by GitHub Actions:

 - deploy-pages-previews.yml:
-  - Runs on any PR that has the `preview:wrangler-devtools` label.
+  - Runs on any PR that has the `preview:chrome-devtools-patches` label.
   - Deploys a preview, which can then be accessed via [https://<SHA>.cloudflare-devtools.pages.dev/].
 - changesets.yml:
   - Runs when a "Version Packages" PR, containing a changeset that touches this package, is merged to `main`.